CubicApps/heroku-buildpack-wordpress/README.md

 * `Sendgrid` - Sendgrid for the email backend.
 * `MemCachier` - MemCachier for the memcached backend.
 * `Logentries` - Logentries for log management.
+* `New Relic` - New Relic for real-time production monitoring.

 ## Overview